 and living independently in Portland, Maine

-They live in their own apartment.
+You live in your own apartment.

-They never live with us.
+You never live with us.

 The high level of customized structure and therapeutic support provided by Onward Transitions in tandem with the reality-testing of true independent living cultivates successful, autonomous, emerging adults.

 Our mission: Onward Transitions guides and supports bright, motivated, emerging adults towards sustainable independent living, autonomy, and the formation of meaningful reciprocal relationships.

 Call or email Tracy at 207-712-1181 to learn more